NCCA/cfgaa24programingassignment-Luc1nd4/README.md

 - Optimisation, I would have liked to optimise this program so boids dont have to calculate every other boid in the scene, as this program can handle about 500 boids until the framerate drops, but due to limited time I was unable to implement this for the submission.
 - It would have also been great if I added the ability to change the number of boids in the scene within the GUI, perhaps adding another slider with the number of boids and having a button to reset the scene with the new number of boids.
 - Having a high "maxForce" makes the fish movement look extremely shakey, due to bigger changes in direction, perhaps it would have been better to have another function that dampens this shakey movement, or make the fish lerp throughout each change in direction.
+- Having a displayed/rendered object for an obstacle of which the fish avoid, in order to visualise the function.
+- Having predators the fish avoud or an object of which the fish seek.
+- Of course, better visuals, textured fish or a lit scene.

 ### Research & Annotated bibliography